Review and road test of the Ford Mustang Convertible

-We've yet to drive this improved model but on paper, the prospects look quite promising.
 The roof is fabric and must cover 4.7-metres of car.
-To start the roof retraction process, you have to twist a roof-mounted handle though from then on, the process is electric.
+To start its retraction process, you have to twist a roof-mounted handle though from then on, the process is electric.
 Another potential irritation is that this process can only work when the car is at a standstill.
 Nor is there the option of a wind deflector.

 While there will be many who don't see the point in choosing anything other than the 5.0-litre V8, Ford predicts a good take-up of the 2.3-litre Ecoboost turbo four.
 With UK pump prices being what they are, you can see the logic.
 It's not exactly limp-wristed either.
 With 290PS to call upon, it'll get to 62mph in around 6 seconds in six-speed manual guise.
 As an option, Ford now offers an auto transmission wth no fewer than ten speeds.
 The brand claims that this new auto 'box offers greater fuel efficiency and improved acceleration.
 The gearbox's electronic control system enables settings that optimise performance for the car's various Drive Modes, plus there's real-time adaptive shift-scheduling that allows the transmission to adapt to changing conditions and select the right gear in any situation - from coast-road cruising to the drag-strip.